mathmaniac43/Kitchenator/README.md

 Checks KitchenNet for a desired target, if so updates the target arm pose

 ### Voice Command Client:
+For now, this client will set the goal ingredient at random from the available ingredients based on a keypress.
 COMIN REAL SOON
 https://github.com/mozilla/DeepSpeech#using-the-python-package